BilalChbanat/PeoplePerTask/README.md

 npm start
 ```

+6. start the dev server using vscode's live server extension

-6. why are you still reading this, get to work you lazy cookie
+7. why are you still reading this, get to work you lazy cookie